caiankeller/vorwarts-api/README.md

 ## **How to configure the project**

-This is a simple MVC server in Node.
+This is a simple MVC server in Node, you won't be lost.

 Set `.env` file with